Skip to main content

 Activate and run live

-Activating a signal starts live classification: as new spans arrive for the agent, the configured share of them gets sampled and labeled automatically.
-You don’t have to do anything else — labels accumulate as traffic flows.
+Activating a signal starts live classification: as new traffic arrives for the agent, the configured share of it gets sampled and labeled automatically.
+You don’t have to do anything else, and labels accumulate as traffic flows.
 A signal is always in one of three states:

 StateWhat it means

 DraftSaved but not running.
-No spans are being classified.
+Nothing is being classified.

 ActiveLive.
-New matching spans are sampled and labeled.
+New matching traffic is sampled and labeled.

 DisabledPaused.
 Live classification has stopped, but past labels are kept.